splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3.rst

    Part 1: Expand and optimize Splunk Infrastructure Monitoring <phase3-im>
    Part 2: Expand and optimize Splunk Application Performance Monitoring <phase3-apm>

+After completing :ref:`phase1` and `phase2`, you are ready for phase 3, expansion and optimization.
-In the expansion and optimization phase, you solidify the best practices and frameworks from the pilot phase and apply them to a wider pool of infrastructure, applications, and teams.
+In phase 3, you solidify the best practices and frameworks from the pilot phase and apply them to a wider pool of infrastructure, applications, and teams.
 You begin by expanding and optimizing Splunk Application Performance Monitoring and Splunk Infrastructure Monitoring.
-See the following topics to learn how:
+Complete the following topics:

-* :ref:`Part 1: Expand and optimize Splunk Infrastructure Monitoring <phase3-im>`
+1 :ref:`Expansion and optimization part 1: Splunk Infrastructure Monitoring <phase3-im>`.
-* :ref:`Part 2: Expand and optimize Splunk Application Performance Monitoring <phase3-apm>`
+2 :ref:`Expansion and optimization part 2: Splunk Application Performance Monitoring <phase3-apm>`.